Harold Troyer Harold Troyer

 Goal vs Desire

-A Goal is a specific, actionable, and measurable plan within your control that you work toward, where as a desire is an emotional longing, wish, or craving that often lacks a concrete plan.
+A Goal is a specific, actionable, and measurable plan within your control that you work toward, whereas a desire is an emotional longing, wish, or craving that often lacks a concrete plan.

 GOALS focus on actions